jonatanklosko/internationalize/client/app/services/notes.md

   - Some keys that have already been translated are removed.
   - Some original values (i.e. some original phrases) are changed.
   - Some translated values (i.e. some translated phrases) are changed.
 They differ from those stored in the application.
+  - There is no local translation, but remote translation is outdated (some original values changed).